NYPD/stratus/README.md

 ## Extension History

+#### Update 2017-8-6
+Extension is back up.
+Not as useful as v0.0.1, but hopefully will help a few people out.

 #### Update 2017-5-22
 Extension is fully useless.
 I'll look into enhancing what they have since it is a bit difficult to select an exact volume.